Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all dispatch notes in the list are selected.

 - [VIEW]
   Click this button to edit the selected dispatch note.
 This button is only displayed if the checkbox of a dispatch note is selected.
 Alternatively, you can click directly a row in the list to view a dispatch note.
-The *Dispatch note "Number"* view is displayed.
+The *Dispatch note "ID"* view is displayed.
 The *Attributes* tab is preselected.

-[comment]: <> (Alternativ: This button is only displayed if a single checkbox of the list is selected.)
+[comment]: <> (Abweichungen Noe / Sandbox: Dispatch note ID vs. Dispatch Notes from connect XYZ)

 - [EXPORT]
   Click this button to export manually the dispatch note to the fulfiller.
 This button is displayed if the checkbox of at least one dispatch note is selected.